alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 #> pancakes
 ```

-You can also pass more than one value/variable to the print function and all the values will be printed one after another.
-For example, if we want to tell the user what did I had for breakfast and just how many of those, we can do
+You can also pass more than one value/variable to the print function and all values will be printed one after another.
+For example, if we want to tell the user what did I had for breakfast, we can do

 ```python
 breakfast = "pancakes"